 Nearly everything needed for the construction of the line was brought from Great Britain, France or Antwerp by ship.

-There was an inauguration on 24th March 1880 whereby No 2 'Lorca' took all of the dignitaries to each of the stations during which Gustave Gillman took photographs (hover over a face).
+There was an inauguration on 24th March 1890 whereby locomotive No 2 'LORCA' took all of the dignitaries to each of the stations (Pilar de Jaravía, Pulpí and Almendricos - where this photo was taken) during which Gustave Gillman took photographs (hover over a face).

 Notwithstanding, The GSSR pressed on with the construction of the rest of the railway.
 See below:

 |Station||Date opened||Height above sea level (metres)||Distance from Lorca (km)||Date line closed||Station closed||Comments|

 |Lorca San Diego||07/03/1892||327||-1.350||Open||Open||It was the terminus of the Alcantarilla - Lorca line.
 There were shunting yards and a turntable.
 Most of the original buildings have been demolished and replaced with new, but one can still see the original crane next to the station.|

 |Lorca Sutullena||20/07/1890||328||0.171 (i.e. 170 yards from the official beginning of The GSSR)||Open||Open||The second largest station on the network, serving Lorca, a major town in the western part of the community/province of Murcia.|